Antor/Clicker-Android/dev_notes.md

 # DEVELOPMENT NOTES

-Below can be found useful information for maintaining and publishing this library.
+Below can be found useful information for maintenance.

 Q: How to upgrade to newer version of Gradle?
 A: Run in terminal: `./gradlew wrapper --gradle-version 5.1.1`